 Click Here for tab for Eleanor Rigby by The Beatles

-In fitting with the time, this is an anti-war song and was the first song released by John Lennon as a solo single, but he was still part of the Beatles at the time.
-When this song was written John was doing something called a ‘bed-in’, which is a kind of political protest where, when asked about why he was doing this he would simply reply with ‘give peace a chance’.
+In fitting with the time, this is an anti-war song and was the first song released by John Lennon as a solo single, although he was still part of The Beatles at the time.
+When this song was written, John was doing something called a ‘bed-in’, which is a kind of political protest.
+When asked why he was doing it, he would simply reply, “Give Peace a Chance.”

-Once again heading into even easier territory than the three chord songs, this time you’ll just need only 2 chords, D and A!
-Not only that you’ll only have a very simple strumming pattern to learn and it’s used for the entirety of the song.
-This easy guitar song could be someone’s very first song they learn on guitar.
+Once again heading into even easier territory than the three-chord songs, this time you’ll just need only 2 chords, D and A!
+You’ll also have a very simple strumming pattern to learn, which is used for the entirety of the song.
+This easy tune could be someone’s very first song they learn on guitar.

 Glory Days by Bruce Springsteen

 Click Here for tab for Glory Days by Bruce Springsteen

 Heading to the ’80s once again, for Bruce’s 1985 album Born in the U.S.A.
 This song follows a protagonist who is reminiscing about his life and journey through things like high school, which he recollects as being his ‘glory days’.
 While not a massive commercial success for Bruce, it did manage to chart in the top 10 on the US Billboard Hot 100, going on to become one of his stable of classic rock songs.

 This song contains both electric and acoustic guitar parts, with the acoustic being left out of the intro and only coming back in the first verse.
 However feel free to play any and all electronic guitar parts you wish on the acoustic, they sound great!

 Have You Ever Seen the Rain? – Creedence Clearwater Revival

 Click Here for tab for Have You Ever Seen the Rain? – Creedence Clearwater Revival